 What You Need for This Recipe

-A handful of ingredients come together to create a rich, flavorful soup with the right balance of spice and creaminess.
+A handful of ingredients (about 8-10 pantry-friendly ingredients) come together to create a rich, flavorful soup with the right balance of spice and creaminess, and for an easy appetizer pairing try deviled eggs as creamy party bites.

 - Shrimp - Fresh or frozen shrimp work well.
 Use medium or large shrimp for the best texture and flavor.

-- Corn – Adds a natural sweetness that contrasts beautifully with the smoky Cajun spices.
-Fresh, frozen, or canned corn all work.
+- Corn - Adds a natural sweetness that contrasts beautifully with the smoky Cajun spices, especially when using fresh summer kernels or high-quality frozen corn.

 - Cajun Seasoning - The star ingredient that gives the soup its signature heat and depth.
 Use store-bought seasoning or make your own blend for extra control over the spice level.